Skip to Main Content University Library LibGuides

 • Degradable products don't save landfill space.
 Anything degradable put into a landfill degrades very slowly.
 Degradable does matter if you're composting because degradable materials will break down quickly into useful compost.

 • Symbols are useful.
 Look for the recycling symbol or green certification symbols like Energy Star, Green Seal, EPEAT, and WaterSense.
-See the Product Guides/Certifications page for more resources related to ecolabels.
+See the Product Guides/Certifications page for more information about ecolabels.